johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 - **Addressing Money's Flaws**: Critically examined how traditional money can obscure value and enable unfairness.
 - **Practical Application**: Provided a clear example with Bob and Eve to illustrate the system in action.
 - **Challenges**: Acknowledged potential obstacles and the need for thoughtful implementation.
-- **Visionary Approach**: Positioned the dual-token system as a transformative step towards a more equitable economy.
+- **Matthew 16:23 Approach**: Positioned the dual-token system as a transformative step towards a more equitable economy.
+Eventually we build up enough trust and lack of deception that we don't need money (Matthew 6:24)

 ---